eggrobin/Nabuninuaihsus/notes/style.md

 # 𒑳 (and TODO(egg): 𒑴)

 P335409 seems to have both (tricolon for the .:. r.
 11′, quadcolon for the :. r.
 14′)

+# 𒁵 DIM×ŠE (MUN)
+P161814 (Balasî) and P334154 (Mannu-ki-Libbali) have two horizontals enclosing the 𒊺 on the RHS, instead of two downward diagonals and one upward as in the reference forms in Labat and Borger.
+But whereas Labat’s top NA form has only the top horizontal, both of these retain one of the downward horizontal (cf. 𒊩, 𒁑, etc.).
+The lower horizontal is aligned with the left horizontal (as in 𒁑), but that requires the 𒁹 to be lowered, which is inconsistent with our design of 𒊩 etc. (compare 𒊩 on P334154 r 10, also with a lowered 𒁹).
+So instead we lower the lower horizontal to fit the 𒊺.